GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_4.md

 ---

-- This section is a copy of part 3, and will mainly be a placeholder until there is a better idea of which material will spillover from parts 1, 2, 3
+- This section will mainly be a placeholder until there is a better idea of which material will spillover from parts 1, 2, 3

 ## 1.0 Overview

-- This is **part four** of three sessions designed to be delivered in a virtual group setting
+- This is **part four** of four sessions designed to be delivered in a virtual group setting
-- It will be about 1 hour of instruction with an additional 0.5 hours set aside for extra material and questions
 - This can also be worked through at a self-directed pace outside of workshop sessions
 - The material is meant for those with little or no experience with Linux, but can be helpful for intermediate users as well

 ### 1.1 Prerequisite(s)

-- Completion of Intro to Linux parts 1 and 2 (or at least familiarity of the material)
+- Completion of Intro to Linux parts 1,2 and 3 (or at least familiarity of the material)
 - Shell environment (WSL, Biocluster, online terminal, MobaXTerm-local)

 ### 1.2 Objectives